Reverse Proxy Patterns: Architectures for Scalable Web Applications

 Clients talk to the proxy — the proxy talks to your services.

 This abstraction allows internal architectures to evolve without exposing backend topology to the public internet.
+For a practical implementation, see our NGINX reverse proxy guide.

 Reverse Proxy vs Forward Proxy